What Is Anorexia? Symptoms, Causes, Health Risks & Treatment Options

 Family history of eating disorders

-Twin and family studies have yielded strong evidence that anorexia nervosa, as well as other eating disorders, runs in families.
-The heritability of anorexia has been reported between 40% and 60%.
-Relatives of individuals with anorexia nervosa are 11 times more likely to develop the illness than relatives of individuals without anorexia.
-Although we do not inherit anorexia per se, we can inherit a vulnerability to anorexia.
+Relatives of individuals with anorexia nervosa are 11 times more likely to develop the illness than relatives of individuals without the disorder.
+Although we do not inherit eating disorders, we can inherit a vulnerability to having one.

 Co-existing illnesses and personality traits

 Researchers have identified correlations, and possible genetic overlap, between anorexia nervosa and other psychiatric disorders such as depression, anxiety, and obsessive compulsive disorder as well as certain personality traits.
-The heritable nature of these traits, including harm avoidance, perfectionism, and inflexibility, suggests the relationships may be genetic.

-What the anorexia research shows
+What the research shows

 Genetic linkage studies and genome-wide association studies of anorexia are being conducted to increase our understanding of the role of genetics in anorexia risk.